 Please follow the steps below before your immigrant visa interview at the U.S. Consulate in Casablanca, Morocco.

-You need to register your appointment and document delivery address online.
+You must register your appointment and document delivery address online.
 This gives us with the information we need to return your passport to you after your interview.
 Registration is free.
 Click the “Register” button below to register.

 If you want to cancel or reschedule your appointment, you will be able to do so after you register your appointment.

 As soon as you receive your appointment date, you must schedule a medical exam in Morocco.
-Click the “Medical Exam Instructions” button below for a list of designated doctor’s offices in Morocco.
-Please schedule and attend a medical exam with one of these doctors before your interview.
+Click the “Medical Exam Instructions” button below for a list of designated panel physicians in Morocco.
+Please schedule and attend a medical exam with one of these physicians before your interview.

 Read our interview guidelines to learn about any special actions that you need to take before your visa interview.

 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the U.S. Consulate can perform this exam.
-It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview appointment at the consulate.
+It is your responsibility to schedule a medical exam with one of the approved physicians listed below before your visa interview appointment at the consulate.
 Medical examination results from other physicians will not be accepted.
 All panel physicians listed speak French, Arabic, and English.
+Please do not schedule an appointment with more than one panel physician.

 Dr. Janah Abdelaziz